 Despite the harsh conditions, Valley Forge is sometimes called the birthplace of the American army because, by June of 1778, the weary troops emerged with a rejuvenated spirit and confidence as a well-trained fighting force.

 Much of the credit goes to former Prussian military officer Friedrich Wilhelm Baron von Steuben.
 At the time, the Prussian Army was widely regarded as one of the best in Europe, and von Steuben had a sharp military mind.

 Von Steuben arrived in Valley Forge on February 23, 1778.
 General George Washington, impressed by his acumen, soon appointed von Steuben temporary inspector general.
 In his role, von Steuben set standards for camp layout, sanitation and conduct.
-For instance, he demanded that latrines be placed, facing downhill, on the opposite side of camp as the kitchens.
+Importantly, he demanded that latrines be placed, facing downhill, on the opposite side of camp as the kitchens.

 Soon he became the Continental Army’s chief drillmaster.
 Von Steuben, who spoke little English, ran the troops through a gamut of intense Prussian-style drills.
 He taught them to efficiently load, fire and reload weapons, charge with bayonets and march in compact columns of four instead of miles-long single-file marches.